These are the top 10 best foods to eat, and the 10 foods to avoid for optimum health.

-I absolutely agree, it is hard to begin with, and yes it will take time to adjust, find new recipes, and to think differently, but once you start, you are making a real change for you and your family's health.
+I absolutely agree, it is hard to begin with, and yes it will take time to adjust, find new recipes, and to think differently.
+However, once you start, you are making a real change for you and your family's health.

 We have choices in life, we either put up with things, or we change.
 Just start eating more of the good foods, and less of the bad foods.
-Decide on 1 or 2 “Worst Foods”, and pledge never to have them again.
+Pick 1 or 2 items from the foods to avoid list, and pledge never to have them again.
 Then when you're Ok with that, decide on another and so on, and so on.

 "Do what you can, with what you have".
 I think we all agree that organic, grass fed, free range food is best, but realistically, that is out of so many peoples reach, especially the people who need help the most.

 Don't let this 'ideal way of eating' stop you.
 Go and buy the cheap eggs, the cheap cuts of meat, the fatty meats (which are actually the healthiest), go to the cheap vegetables shops, stock up at the butchers and shop around.